Are you accepting new patients? Yes.

 I have dental issues.
 What can I do?
 Dental issues such as root canals, dental amalgams, cavitations/jawbone infections often present a problem with those suffering from chronic illness.
 We have advanced technologies and detox protocols for dental challenges.
 In general, we recommend that you consult with a biological dentist who is IAMOT certified.
 Please contact our office for more information.

 Do you have any general diet recommendations?
 Everyone's dietary needs are different, but in general, you should adopt an anti-inflammatory, alkaline diet that includes fresh organic vegetables, green juices, high nutrient density, non-GMO foods if possible.
 In general, we recommend a whole food plant-based diet, unless you have a gut or other food intolerances.
+Some have gut issues, for which we recommend the GAPs diet.
 For more information, see our nutritional consulting page.

 How can I learn more about detox?
 Most of our patients require ongoing detoxification.
 Since everyone's needs are different we recommend an initial assessment followed by an individualized detox plan.
+For more info, see our article on how to detox and our basic detox protocol.
 We offer medical detox as well.
 Please contact our office for more info.

 What functional lab testing do you offer?
 We offer a wide array of functional laboratory testing.
 For more information see our functional lab testing page.